 If you’re interested in growing and drying your own fresh herbs, I’m guessing you’d love a lot of the topics covered in the 2017 Back to Basics Living Summit.
 If you’d like to sit under the tutelage of 32 different experts, and learn great insights into 32 different aspects of this homesteading way of life, you’ll love the 2017 Back to Basics Living Summit.

 This Summit is a wonderful compilation of downloadable content that I am totally excited to be a part of.
 Basically, we all got together to help each other and our readers out by offering this Summit as a great way to build community.
-It’s a win-win for both myself and the other 31 experts, and for you.
+It’s a win-win for myself, for the other 31 experts, and for you.

 Let’s Keep This One Secret Between Us